Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Experiments

 \section{Experiments}

-In this section, we test the performance of the proposed chirp IF estimation scheme on a synthetic model, and a real application that is concerned with gravitational wave frequency estimation.
-Furthermore, for the sake of reproducibility, their implementations are published at address \url{https://github.com/spdes/chirpgp}.
+In this section, we test the performance of the proposed chirp estimation scheme on a synthetic data and compare to several state-of-the-art methods.
+Furthermore, we apply the method on a gravitational wave data and two European bat calls, to show that our estimation method works on real-world data out-of-the-box.
+For the sake of reproducibility, our implementations are online available at: \url{https://github.com/spdes/chirpgp}.